xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 	public void DidWriteData (NSUrlSession session, NSUrlSessionDownloadTask downloadTask, long bytesWritten, long totalBytesWritten, long totalBytesExpectedToWrite)
 ```

-There is a slight behavior difference between the two at runtime.
+There is a slight behavior difference between the two at runtime:

 - Users of the base class (NSUrlSessionDownloadDelegate in example) provides all
 required and optional selectors, returning reasonable default values.